 Sialoceles are cystic spaces (usually saliva containing) arising within a salivary gland.

-They are essentially post- traumatic or iatrogenic in nature.
-The proposed mechanism includes laceration of the salivary glad duct or ductal stenosis with subsequent dilatation.
+They tend to be post-traumatic or iatrogenic in nature.
+The proposed mechanisms include laceration of the salivary gland duct or ductal stenosis with subsequent dilatation.

-Patients are often asymptomatic soft and may present with mobile swelling involving the affected salivary gland.
+Patients are often asymptomatic, but may present with mobile swelling involving the affected salivary gland.

-May show a hypoehoic-anechoic cyst within the affected salivary gland.
+Ultrasound may show a hypoechoic-anechoic cyst within the affected salivary gland.

-Axial T2 weighted and CISS sequences have been show to be useful to show the location (intra/extraparenchymal, superficial/deep lobe) of the cyst and its relation to muscles and vessels.
+Axial T2 weighted and CISS sequences have been shown to be useful to show the location (intra/extraparenchymal, superficial/deep lobe) of the cyst and its relation to muscles and vessels.

 Treatment and prognosis

-Management of sialocoeles have been controversial with a range of surgical and nonsurgical treatment modalities been proposed.
+Management of sialoceles has been controversial and a range of surgical and non-surgical treatment modalities have been proposed.